embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-rendering-errors/template.md

-# Avoiding rendering errors
+# Avoiding relationship errors

-These patterns minimize the states in which your templates can exist, helping you to avoid FOUC and other surprises.
+These patterns minimize the states in which your application can exist, helping you to avoid FOUC, undefined function calls, and other surprises.

 ## Ensure data is loaded at render-time